ACK GOATScaler

 - npaf8e834f**********

-• Instance Type Priority: You can configure instance type priority for a node pool.
-This feature prioritizes specified instance types for scale-out when multiple instance types are used.
-To enable it, add the label goatscaler.io/instance-type-priority-enabled: "true" to the node pool.
+• Instance type priority: Instance type priority can be configured for a node pool.
+In multi-instance-type scenarios, specified instance types are prioritized for scale-out.
+To enable this feature, add the label goatscaler.io/instance-type-priority-enabled: "true" to the node pool.

 Optimizations and enhancements